Contraception and reproductive health service

 Procedures for which you will need an appointment

-You will need to visit a drop-in clinic prior to booking one of these appointments
+You will need to visit a walk-in clinic prior to booking one of these appointments.
+If you would prefer a telephone consultation prior to a procedure please email: email@example.com to request a Referral Form.

 - IUD/IUS (coil) insertion